As a missions coach, one of the questions I receive is, “What do I need to do to be qualified for missions?”

 “Whatever your expertise is in the U.S., expect it to be so much harder … when you go cross-cultural,” Becky Straub says.

 Every new job and season of life has its challenges — but add to that a new language, culture and even differing ethics, and the difficulty to adjust only increases.
-That’s why it’s important to know your field well and be able to apply your learning and experience into a new context.
+That’s why it’s important to know your field well and be able to apply your learning and experience in a new context.

 If you’re called to be a nurse overseas, make sure you get the education you need to do that in your country of origin.
 If you’re called to be a pastor, seek all the qualifications you would to pastor a church in North America.

-Recognize that You never stop learning
+Recognize that You Never Stop Learning

 Just because you’ve deboarded the plane, that doesn’t mean you’re done learning.
 Every missionary must be willing to keep learning their host culture’s needs and how to address those needs for God’s glory.

-“[Approach] what God has called you to do with a learning and discovering heart that is never satisfied with what you may already know, but is ever hungry to learn more,” says Barry Winchell, a TEAM executive director.
+“[Approach] what God has called you to do with a learning and discovering heart that is never satisfied with what you may already know, but is ever hungry to learn more,” says Barry Winchell, a TEAM regional director.

 This encompasses your jobs, your spiritual life and the culture you enter.